Find out why hot-desking often fails, and how you can make sure it doesn't.

 - Germs spread as people share dirty equipment.

-- MSDs result from poorly set up workstations.
+- MSDs (Musculoskeletal disorders) result from poorly set up workstations.

-- Business reports lower productivity as people feel less motivated.
+- Business reports show lower productivity as people lose motivation.

 - Morale drops because of the uncomfortable environment.